JasonTuAtWonder/Spots/Readme.md

 	* color not showing up
 	* scale up by 10 so the jaggies are less apparent
 	* make the last line segment a separate line renderer
+	* ensure color transparency is set to 1